-The Netherlands’ ruling parties promised voters relief from austerity on Tuesday.
-But the return of economic growth after years of belt tightening may be coming too late to restore confidence in Mark Rutte’s coalition government.
+The Dutch ruling parties have promised voters relief from austerity.
+But the return of economic growth after years of belt tightening may come too late to restore confidence in Mark Rutte’s coalition government.

 The government’s deficit would fall from 2.2 percent of economic output this year to 1.5 percent in 2016.

-With the exception of pensioners and the unemployed, nearly all of the Dutch would see their purchasing power increase in the upcoming fiscal year.
+With the exception of pensioners and the unemployed, nearly all the Dutch would see their purchasing power increase in the next fiscal year.
 For the lowest paid, the measures would amount to 5.3 percent more spending power.

-Unemployment, at 6.7 percent, remains relatively high by Dutch standards but is far below the European average of 9.5 percent.
+Unemployment, at 6.7 percent, remains relatively high by Dutch standards, but it is far below the European average of 9.5 percent.

 Absent from the king’s speech was an announcement of tax reform.
 Although he said taxes on savings up to €125,000 would be lowered while those on higher savings will be raised, there was no promise of a more comprehensive overhaul, despite the ruling parties’ efforts to find parliamentary support for it.

-In the lower house, the government’s majority of 76 would be reduced to 43, according to the latest Ipsos poll.
-The centrist Democrats and the nationalist Freedom Party would both see their numbers go up in the 150-seat legislature.
+In the lower house, the government’s majority of 76 would be reduced to 43 in the next election, according to the latest Ipsos poll.
+The centrist Democrats and the nationalist Freedom Party would both see their numbers go up.

-The next election can be called no later than March 2017.
-Given the Labor Party’s collapse in the polls and the absence of a left-wing majority, analysts expects the liberals will next go into coalition with the Democrats and the Christian Democrats.
-The three most recently governed together from 2003 to 2006 and would be able to reform the tax code without taking into account Labor’s hesitations about lowering costs for employers and its insistence on raising the tax on capital.
+Elections must be held before March 2017.
+Given the Labor Party’s collapse in the polls and the absence of a left-wing majority, analysts expects the liberals will go into coalition with the Democrats and Christian Democrats.
+The three most recently governed together from 2003 to 2006 and would be able to reform the tax code without taking into account Labor’s hesitations about lowering costs for employers and its insistence on raising the wealth tax.